nyarly/corundum/README.md

 how.
 For that, check out Jeweler, and come back once you've understood what a .gemspec is and how it works.

+Really, writing a gem is pretty easy - you can do it in a gist if you want.
+And releasing Gems isn't all that hard either - rubygems has good tools to package up gems and push them to gem servers.
+So why Corundum?

+Because releasing a gem that will actually help the Ruby community at large is actually quite difficult.
+There are lot of fiddly details to get wrong, and even experienced devs can be doofuses sometimes.
+Corundum serves as a collection of safeguards against common errors in releasing gems - certainly every one that's happened to me.

 ### Using Corundum

+In your coolgem.gemspec:

+    spec.add_development_dependency "corundum"

+In you Gemfile:

+    gemspec

+(But you were doing that anyway, right?)

 Check out this Rakefile: